 When it was destroyed, volunteers gathered pieces of the stained glass window to preserve the church and today St. John’s Anglican Church one of the most outstanding examples of Gothic Revival in North America.

 The best way to start off your trip to Lunenburg is with Lunenburg Walking Tours.
 Walk through the historic buildings and learn about the characters who built the town.
 We met at the Old School Acadamy on Gallows Hill and worked our way down through the heritage district for three hours until we reached the waterfront.
 It was a fantastic tour and we don’t want to give too much away because you should book it! hosted by an 8th generation local who will tell you tales passed down from years gone by.

 We also learned little tidbits that only insiders would know.
-For expample, did you know that one the original colours of the famous painted Lunenburg houses was Oxblood?
-It is a red rusty colour that was literally made by the blood of the ox!
+For example, did you know that one of the original colors of the famous painted Lunenburg houses was Oxblood?
+It is a red rusty color that was literally made by the blood of the ox!

-The Fisheries Museum of the Atlantic is located directly on the Lunenburg Waterfront.
+The Fisheries Museum of the Atlantic is located directly on the waterfront.

-Make sure to visit the Lunenburg Ironwork’s Distillery paying homage to Lunenburg’s rum running heritage.
-This micro distillery is located in the Old Port of Lunenburg in the Old Ironwork’s Building dating back to 1893.
-The Iroworks Distillery makes vodka from apples picked in Nova Scotia’s Annapolis Valley, they make fruity liqueurs and the star attraction is their award winning rum.
+Make sure to visit the Lunenburg Ironworks Distillery paying homage to Lunenburg’s rum-running heritage.
+This micro-distillery is located in the Old Port of Lunenburg in the Old Ironwork Building dating back to 1893.
+The Ironworks Distillery makes vodka from apples picked in Nova Scotia’s Annapolis Valley, they make fruity liqueurs and the star attraction is their award-winning rum.
 You can take guided tours of the distillery to see how the spirits are made.